jhuckaby/pixl-server-pool/README.md

 #### Binary Responses

 To send a binary response from your worker, you can use a [Buffer](https://nodejs.org/api/buffer.html) object.
 However, depending on the size of the data, you may want to consider using a file instead (see [File Responses](#file-responses) below).
-The reason is, your Buffer must be converted to [Base64](https://en.wikipedia.org/wiki/Base64) so it can be routed through JSON back to the parent process, where it is unpacked again.
+The reason is memory, as the buffer has to momentarily exist in both the child and the parent.
 For larger blobs, a file may be faster.

 To send a Buffer, fire the callback with the standard 3 arguments from [pixl-server-web](https://npmjs.com/package/pixl-server-web#custom-uri-handlers) URI handlers, but pass the Buffer as the body (3rd argument).
 Example: